bricaud/graphexp/README.md

 ![graphexp](https://github.com/bricaud/graphexp/blob/master/images/graphexp2018.png "Graph exploration")

+ A version of Graphexp with the same backend but a nicer UI (using bootstrap) is available at [github.com/erandal/graphexp](https://github.com/erandal/graphexp).
+You can try it out and give some feedback in issue [#39](https://github.com/bricaud/graphexp/issues/39).

 ## Configuration

 To use Graph Explorer, you need a [Gremlin server](http://tinkerpop.apache.org/) running with REST or websocket protocol and a *recent* web browser to display the visualization.